CuriseJia/CuriseJia.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - AI4Science(NeuronScience, Physics, Remote Sensing, Education)
+  - AI4Science(NeuronScience, Physics, Education and Remote Sensing.)
   - Multi-Modal Retrieval
   - AIGC with Diffusion Model